 Second is a map of the bathroom world itself, just to give you a sense of how it’s all arranged:

 The drain of Rinlatour was nearly overcome on all sides with roaring waterfalls.
-The fresh frigid water poured over carved and natural stone alike, disappearing into a blackness lathers long.
+Fresh frigid water poured over carved and natural stone alike, disappearing into a blackness lathers long.
 There were many reasons the incomparable tower city had to rise above the waters of Slick Rin Cliff’s Draining Sea, and the ceaseless noise was one of them.

 Civilization stopped when conversation became impossible over the sound.
 Even the most destitute, often the tilefolk, lightfolk, and gravefolk, refused to descend that far.
 Even the insane didn’t bother, as they couldn’t hear their own inane rambling over the currents.
 There was, however, one who thought the drain suited him just fine: Captain Kilrobin Ordr.

 The man was a former pirate, now just a thief since he had no ship, who took his sleep in a hovel of his own making deep in the drain.
 Its roof was a circular tented arrangement of waterproof serpont skins, its walls simply chunks of gray stone he had broken into rough brick shapes.
 The cold wind of the night and the mist of the falls had no trouble penetrating its many holes and cracks.
-Neither did the roar, which was even powerful enough to drown out the old pirate’s snoring, no small task considering his rudder-sized nose.
+Neither did the roar, which was powerful enough to drown out the old pirate’s snoring, no small task considering his rudder-sized nose.

 The florent was on, as of a drop ago, so the day had gotten going without him; he was still bundled up in six colorful scaly blankets.
 Two emerald claws ripped all the way through when he stretched.
 They were the latest symptoms of the illness that had turned his bones into precious gems.
 Long had his teeth been that way, but it was only in the last wash that his finger and toenails grew from clear to sparkling mossy green.
 They had also become extremely difficult to cut, now requiring the hedge clippers leaned up against the wall.

 There was no need for him to rise with the florent if he didn’t feel like it.
 His workplace was the gutter, and it was a long way up just to get there.
 Most of its activity was reserved for the dead of night anyway.
 Something did seem to want him up; there was an affectionate nudge against his chest.
 The pirate snorted and swatted it away.
 It returned a little stronger than before.
-Something delicate tickled at his brown beard and up to his glossy scalp.
+Something delicate tickled at his beard and up to his glossy scalp.
 He put out his arm to discourage it.

 “Be gone whoever you are,” he grumble-yawned.
 Something closed around his extended hand with a snap.
 Rob bolted up and opened his eyes to see a giant serpont, easily twenty foams long, with its mouth closed around his arm.
 The legless creature’s eyes were rolled back into its head as it tried to suck the pirate down its gullet.
 “Pissing worm!”
 He bashed it between the eyes, forcing it to recoil to the ceiling and drag him out of bed.
-They both collided with the beams and he skins holding them together.
+They both collided with the beams and the skins holding them together.